 If you make these snowman Oreo balls from The Girl Who Ate Everything, please invite me to your party!
 They look AMAZING!

-I just know that my students would love making these powdered snowman donuts from Paige's Party Ideas.
+I just know that my students would love making these powdered snowman donuts.
 I love when the food can double as a party activity!

 This snowman snack mix from We Heart Parties is cute and would be super easy to throw together.